alphagov/seal/README.md

 ## What is it?

-This is a Slack bot that publishes a team's pull requests, Dependabot updates, security alerts, and inspirational quotes to their Slack Channel.
+It is a Slack bot that publishes a team's pull requests, Dependabot updates, security alerts, and inspirational quotes to their Slack Channel.

 ![image](https://github.com/alphagov/seal/blob/main/images/readme/informative.png)
 ![image](https://github.com/alphagov/seal/blob/main/images/readme/angry.png)